The nature reserve’s rabbits are beginning their long and busy breeding season.

-Rabbits are sociable animals and live in colonies, in burrow systems called warrens that can be up to three meters in depth and cover a large area with many entrances.
+Rabbits are sociable animals that live in colonies, in burrow systems called warrens that can be up to three meters in depth and cover a large area with many entrances.
 There is a warren in the wide hedge at the far end of Sleepers Field.
 Where the rabbits graze, the grass is shorter, more dense and the sward supports little wildflower species that don’t grow anywhere else in the park.

 A dominant doe will select and fight for the best nesting hole, which she will line with dried grasses and fur plucked from her belly.
 She will have four or five litters of kits this year; the dominant does are always the most successful breeders.
 She might have as many as twenty offspring in this season and many of them will be old enough to mate and produce their own young before the season is done.

 The reason we are not overrun with rabbits (do the maths: if half of the twenty are female and have twenty offspring of their own next year. . .) is that they are a prey species.
-Everything eats rabbits: foxes, dogs, stoats, weasels, cats, buzzards.
+Everything eats rabbits: foxes, stoats, weasels, cats, buzzards.
 Rabbits get run over on the roads, mowed down by agricultural machinery, and people hunt them with guns, dogs, and ferrets for sport or the pot.